 In addition, this best refractor telescope for astrophotography has a spotting focal length of 1000mm and a focal ratio of f/7.9.
 This best telescope for deep space astrophotography has a large 127mm objective lens.

 - Quality: This good telescope for astrophotography has a built-in stable German equatorial mount with slow-motion controls.
-It also has a high-quality optics.
+It also has high-quality optics.

-- Performance: This best astrophotography telescope under 1000 has a high-quality optics including a large 127 objective lens, the focal length of 1000, and a focal ratio of f/9.7. these quality optics enhanced image clarity and brightness.
-It comes with the three eyepieces ( 26mm, 9mm, 6.3mm). it gives you a variety for any viewing situation. it also comes with the 2X Barlow lens which doubles the magnifying power of each eyepiece.
+- Performance: This best astrophotography telescope under 1000 has high-quality optics including a large 127 objective lens, a focal length of 1000, and a focal ratio of f/9.7. these quality optics enhanced image clarity and brightness.
+It comes with three eyepieces ( 26mm, 9mm, 6.3mm). it gives you a variety for any viewing situation. it also comes with the 2X Barlow lens which doubles the magnifying power of each eyepiece.

-- Features: This best Dobsonian telescope features a German equatorial mount with the slow-motion controls makes tracking the celestial objects smooth and simple.
+- Features: This best Dobsonian telescope features a German equatorial mount with slow-motion controls makes tracking the celestial objects smooth and simple.

 - Users reviews: This best telescope for astrophotography beginner contain a 73% 5- star rating from its customers.

 - Overall rating: 4.6 out of 5.0.